 Adjunct NTTF are expected to advise and mentor students who take their courses insofar as this is considered a normal part of teaching any course.
-They should hold regular office hours during the terms in which they teach (3 hours/week, or 2 hours and by appointment/week) and make themselves reasonably available to students via email and/or other appropriate online media.
+They should hold regular office hours during the terms in which they teach and make themselves reasonably available to students via email and/or other appropriate online media.
+It is expected that no less than 2 hours of office hours per week will be offered when teaching.